 Our posters featured independent research on topics close to our team members’ hearts, along with presentations of evidence commissioned by our clients to further their market access strategies.

-We are already thinking about our presentations for 2020 and would be delighted to hear from anyone interested in submitting a poster or working with our evidence team.
+We continue to prepare presentations for upcoming events and would be delighted to hear from anyone interested in submitting a poster or working with our evidence team.